oracle-quickstart/oci-gpu-scanner/GETTING_STARTED_HELM_DEPLOY.md

   --set backend.superuser.username="username for API & control plane e.g. admin" \
   --set backend.superuser.email="your email" \
   --set backend.superuser.password="access password for API & control plane" \
   --set grafana.adminPassword="access password for grafana portal.
-User name is admin by default" \
+User name is admin by default"
 ```

+**Optional: Custom Domain Configuration**

+By default, the deployment uses `nip.io` for ingress (no DNS setup required).
+To use your own domain, add `--set ingress.domain="your-domain"` to the helm command above.

+For detailed instructions on custom domain setup and required DNS records, see [Custom Domain Configuration](INGRESS_AND_TLS_SETUP.md#custom-domain-configuration).

 ## Verify for successful install